Secret Lead Nurturing tips to Get More Clients 2023

 So far, the content plan is just a list of Articles to write and links to other people's resources that you think will be of value to your ideal customers.

 Add a day column to your Plan.
 Assign each piece of content a day number.

 Plan to have the Articles that you need to be written.

 Create the email sequence in your favorite tool (listed earlier in this post).

 Use an automation sequence in your tool.
 Have emails sent each day, use the plan already created to base the email around.

 Remember, the email title is most important.
 Its job is to get the email opened.

 The email content is what will get the subscriber engaged and excited about your article.

-Every 4 emails, include a section about product or service with a Call To Action directing the reader to your landing page for that product/service.
+Every 4 emails include a section about a product or service with a Call To Action directing the reader to your landing page for that product/service.